fixcode-h/cursor-ide-free-trial/README.md

-# 🚀 AI IDE Free Trial
+# 🚀 Cursor IDE Free Trial

 [中文版](README_CN.md)

-🎯 AI IDE Free Trial is a utility tool designed to help users conveniently try Cursor IDE's trial version.
-This tool primarily focuses on resolving machine code verification issues and provides streamlined email and account management features.
+🎯 Cursor IDE Free Trial is a utility tool designed to help users conveniently experience the trial version of Cursor IDE.
+This tool primarily addresses machine code verification issues during the trial process and provides streamlined email and account management features.

 ## ✨ Project Overview

 This is an Electron-based utility tool focused on optimizing the Cursor IDE trial experience.
 Main features include:
 - 🔑 Resolving machine code verification issues
-- 📧 Providing convenient email service integration
+- 📧 Providing convenient email service functionality
-- 👤 Simplifying account management
+- 👤 Simplifying account management process
 - ⚡ Optimizing trial experience

 ⚠️ **Important Note:** If you find Cursor IDE meets your needs during the trial period, we strongly encourage you to purchase the official version for complete service experience.